winitzki/scall/tutorial/programming_dhall.md

 This is a type function that returns one or another type given a `Natural` value.
 For example, `Nonzero 0` returns the void type `< >`, but `Nonzero 10` returns the unit type `{}`.
-This definition is straightforward because types and values are treated quite similarly in Dhall.
+This definition is straightforward because types and values are treated similarly in Dhall, so it is easy to define a function that returns a type.

 We will use that function to implement safe division: